'I Regret Everything': Toni Morrison Looks Back On Her Personal Life

 MORRISON: I thought the whole world was like Lorain.

-GROSS: I think it must have been hard for your father to hate white people and to live in a neighborhood in which there's a lot of white people.
+GROSS: I think it must have been hard for your father to hate white people and to live in a neighborhood in which there was a lot of white people.

 MORRISON: Well, you know, my father saw two black men lynched on his street in Cartersville, Ga., as a child.
 And I think seeing two black businessmen - not vagrants - hanging from trees as a child was traumatic for him.